early pregnancy symptoms

 During early pregnancy, many women experience a variety of symptoms as their bodies adjust to the hormonal changes.
 One lesser-known but common symptom is flu like body aches.
 These aches can cause discomfort and confusion, as they mimic typical flu symptoms.
 Understanding what causes flu like body aches in early pregnancy and how to manage them can help ease concerns.

-The onset of flu like body aches in early pregnancy is often linked to hormonal fluctuations.
+The onset of flu like body aches as early pregnancy symptoms is often linked to hormonal fluctuations.
 As your body begins producing higher levels of progesterone and estrogen, it can lead to muscle aches, joint pain, and general fatigue.
 The immune system also lowers its defenses slightly to protect the developing baby, making the body more susceptible to aches that resemble flu-like symptoms.

 While these flu-like symptoms during pregnancy are normal, they can sometimes be mistaken for actual illness.
 It’s important to note that while flu symptoms and pregnancy symptoms may overlap, such as fatigue and muscle pain, true flu in pregnancy comes with additional signs, like fever and respiratory issues.[1]